lmorchard/blog.lmorchard.com/posts/2016-02-21-modelm-controller.md

 <a data-flickr-embed="true" data-footer="true"  href="https://www.flickr.com/photos/deusx/24742861610/in/dateposted-public/" title="Teensy 2.0++ USB replacement controller for IBM Model M keyboard"><img class="fullwidth" src="/uploads/2016/modelm-controller/24742861610_8c3c931768_z.jpg" alt="Teensy 2.0++ USB replacement controller for IBM Model M keyboard"></a>

-That put the ribbon connectors in the right spots for the keyboard membranes to connect, as well as room a USB connector I bought to loop around without too much bend.
+That put the ribbon connectors in the right spots for the keyboard membranes to connect, as well as room for a USB connector I bought to loop around without too much bend.
 Oh, and I slightly rewired things again, because I discovered I'd connected all the LEDs backward: